nasifsafwan/House-Ledger/README.md

 ## Overview

 House Ledger helps a mess manager and members stay aligned on monthly costs.
-It combines meal logging, rent management, bill splitting, payment tracking, and member-to-member settlements into one workflow.
+It combines mess operations and personal expense tracking in one app, with shared monthly summaries, payment status, settlement handling, reminders, and visual analytics.

 ### Quick Navigation